dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     <blockquote>
       **Note**: You can see what all is installed with the packagegroup-cloud-azure package here: <a target="_blank" href="https://github.com/intel-iot-devkit/meta-iot-cloud/blob/master/recipes-core/packagegroups/packagegroup-cloud-azure_0.9.bb">link</a>
        <br/>
-      Basically it is all of the node.js packages for the various Azure IoT Hub sdks.
+      Basically it is all of the npm packages for the various Azure IoT Hub sdks.
 It also includes a Node-RED node for working with Azure IoT Hubs (<a target="_blank" href="https://www.npmjs.com/package/node-red-contrib-azureiothubnode">link</a>).
     </blockquote>

     ![Install packagegroup-cloud-azure](images/09060-InstallPackageGroupCloudAzure.png)